Page updated 20/9/2018

 Musical score by Ennio Morricone.

-Filmed in Spain and Ireland – Glendalough and pastures in Wicklow, Howth Castle and, memorably, Toner’s pub in Baggot Street is used in the flashback scenes.
+Filmed in Spain and Ireland – Glendalough and pastures in Wicklow, Howth Castle and, memorably, Toner’s pub in Baggot Street are used in the flashback scenes.

 1913 – Mexico is in the throes of revolution and Juan (Rod Steiger), the leader of a bandit family, meets John Mallory (James Coburn), an Irish revolutionary, and explosives expert, on the run from the British.
 Seeing John’s skill with explosives, Juan tries to persuade him to join the bandits in a raid on the great bank of Mesa Verde.
 However, John has his own agenda and has already made contact with the revolutionaries….